-The Company's financial statements have been prepared on a going concern basis under the historical cost convention in accordance with International Financial Reporting Standards and the Companies Act 2006.
+The Company's financial statements have been prepared on a going concern basis under the historical cost convention in accordance with UK-adopted International Accounting Standards (IFRSs) and the Companies Act 2006.
 The accounting policies set out below have, unless otherwise stated, been applied consistently for each year presented in these financial statements.